Weighted Sobolev space theory for the heat equation and the time-fractional heat equation in non-smooth domains

-Besides the classical heat equation, we also consider the following time-fractional heat equations of order $0<\alpha<1$ within a unified framework:
+In addition to the classical heat equation, we also consider the following time-fractional heat equation of order $0<\alpha<1$ within a unified framework:

 where $\partial_t^{\alpha}$ is the Caputo fractional derivative (see Definition \ref{240907807}).
-Equation \eqref{parafrac} describes subdiffusions.
-While the normal diffusion, described by the classical heat equation, refers to particle systems where the mean squared displacement is proportional to time $t$, subdiffusion describes particle systems where the mean squared displacement is proportional to $t^\alpha$.
+In physical terms, equation \eqref{parafrac} describes subdiffusion.
+While normal diffusion, modeled by the classical heat equation, describes particle systems where the mean squared displacement is proportional to time $t$, subdiffusion characterizes systems in which the mean-squared displacement grows proportionally to $t^\alpha$.
 This model has numerous important applications in probability and mechanics; for further discussion, we refer the reader to \cite{metzler2014anomalous,metzler2000random,metzler2004restaurant}.

-The $L_p$-theory for \eqref{parafrac} has been developed through various approaches, including functional analysis and $H^\infty$ calculus \cite{pruss2012evolutionary, zacher2005maximal}, a kernel approach \cite{HAN20203515, HKP2021, KIM2017123}, and a kernel-free approach \cite{DONG2019289,DongKim2021}.
-Regarding the domain $\Omega$ in equation \eqref{parafrac}, these studies mainly consider the whole space $\bR^d$, and $C^2$- and $C^1$-domains.
-Although many other relevant references exist, we omit a detailed discussion to focus on our primary interest.
+The $L_p$-theory for \eqref{parafrac} has been developed via various approaches, including a functional analytic and $H^\infty$ calculus methods \cite{pruss2012evolutionary, zacher2005maximal}, a kernel approach \cite{HAN20203515, HKP2021, KIM2017123}, and a kernel-free approach \cite{DONG2019289,DongKim2021}.
+Regarding the domain $\Omega$ appearing in \eqref{parafrac}, these studies mainly consider the whole space $\bR^d$, as well as $C^2$- and $C^1$-domains.
+Although many other relevant references are available, we omit a detailed discussion to focus on our primary interest.

-In \cite{Seo202404}, the author of the present paper discussed a general weighted $L_p$-theory for the Poisson equations in non-smooth domains.
-As a natural follow-up to \cite{Seo202404}, we extend the results to weighted $L_p$-solvability for \eqref{para} and \eqref{parafrac} in non-smooth domains.
-We consider domains $\Omega\subsetneq\bR^d$ admitting the Hardy inequality: There exists a constant $\mathrm{C}_0(\Omega)>0$ such that
+In \cite{Seo202404}, the present author developed a general weighted $L_p$-theory for the Poisson equation in non-smooth domains.
+As a natural continuation of that work, we extend this framework and establish a weighted $L_p$-theory for \eqref{para} and \eqref{parafrac} in non-smooth domains.
+We further develop the framework of \cite{Seo202404}, obtaining nontrivial results for time-measurable coefficients (see Sections \ref{convex} and \ref{ERD}) and establishing pointwise estimates for homogeneous solutions on Lipschitz cones (see Section \ref{0074}).